News

-ZME Science on MSNThe Smell of Gods: Ancient Greek and Roman Statues Were Once Not Only Painted But Also PerfumedFor centuries, the stark white marble statues of ancient Greece and Rome have stood as timeless symbols of classical beauty.
+ZME Science on MSNThe Smell of Gods: Ancient Greek and Roman Statues Were Once Not Only Painted But Also Perfumed“A white marble statue was not intended to be perceived as a statue in stone,” said Cecilie Brøns, an archaeologist and ...

 The statue, created by the sculptor Edvard Eriksen and modeled after his wife, Eline, was erected at Langelinie Pier in the Danish capital in 1913.
-A total of 52.4% expressed approval of how the ...
+Kremlin takes note of Vance's rebuttal of claims ...

 Perched on a rock on Langelinje Pier in the Danish capital’s harbour, the bronze statue is the work of sculptor Edvard Eriksen.
 It bears the face and head of Ellen Price, the ballerina from the ...